GenSpectrum/cov-spectrum-website/README.md

 Certain models and analyses require very different data than the main application.
 They are slightly separated from the rest of the code.
 See [./docs/models.md](./docs/models.md).

 There is also some miscellaneous documentation about date handling ([./docs/date-cache.md](./docs/date-cache.md)) and routing ([./docs/routing.md](./docs/routing.md)).

-Check the list of gotchas ([./docs/gotchas.md](./docs/gotchas.md)) - it might save you some time in the future.